Some remarks on strong multiplicity one for paramodular forms: Strong multiplicity one in terms of the standard L -functions

 \begin{theorem} Let $\pi_F$ be a self-dual cuspidal automorphic representation of $\GSp_4(\A)$ associated to a paramodular newform $F$ of type {\bf (G)}.
-Suppose that there does not exist non-trivial quartic character $\chi$ such that $\pi_F\cong\pi_F\otimes\chi$, then the automorphic representation $\Pi_{5, F}$ of $\GL_5(\A)$ corresponding to $\pi_F$ is cuspidal.
-Moreover, such $\Pi_{5, F}$ is unitary. \end{theorem} \begin{proof} We prove it by contradiction.
+Suppose that the local components $\pi_{F,2}$ and $\pi_{F,3}$ of $\pi_F$ are not supercuspidals and there does not exist non-trivial quartic character $\chi$ such that $\pi_F\simeq\pi_F\otimes\chi$, then the automorphic representation $\Pi_{5, F}$ of $\GL_5(\A)$ corresponding to $\pi_F$ is cuspidal.
+Moreover, such $\Pi_{5, F}$ is unitary. \end{theorem} \begin{proof} We prove this by contradiction.
 Let $S$ be the set consisting of ramified primes of $\Pi_{5, F}$ and primes $p=2,3$.
-Suppose not, then the partial standard $L$-function
+If the hypothesis of the Theorem is not true, then the partial standard $L$-function

 where $\tau_i$ is a cuspidal automorphic representation of $\GL_{n_i}(\A)$, $\tau_i$ distinct and $\sum_{i=1}^r n_im(\tau_i)=5$.
 By the assumption in \cite[Page~139]{Kim2003}, we know that all $\tau_i$ are unitary representations.
 Furthermore, we can assume that $n_1\leq n_2\leq\cdots \leq n_r$.